Program overview

 The Bachelor of Science – Cosmetic Science program offers several unique experiences that enhance learning and professional development:

-• State-of-the-Art Labs: Students gain practical experience in advanced pharmaceutical labs, preparing them for in-demand careers in the cosmetic field.
+• Hands-on Experience: Students gain practical skills in state-of-the-art pharmaceutical labs, preparing them for in-demand careers.

-• Applied Research Opportunities: Access to the Seneca Centre for Innovation in Life Sciences (SCILS) enables collaboration with faculty and industry partners on innovative projects.
+• Applied Research Spaces: Access to the Seneca Centre for Innovation in Life Sciences (SCILS), where students collaborate with faculty and industry partners on innovative projects.

 Career Options

-Graduates of the Bachelor of Science – Cosmetic Science program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Science – Cosmetic Science program can pursue a variety of career opportunities in Canada, including:

 • Cosmetic Formulation Chemist: Develops and tests new cosmetic products, ensuring they meet safety and efficacy standards.